Abdallah-Elghandour/-Dr.-X-Assignment/README.md

 - Documents are read using format-specific parsers:
   - **PDFs**
-  - **DOCX files**
+  - **DOCX**
   - **Tabular data**
 - DOCX files are converted to PDFs to handle pages numbers.
-- Text is extracted and chunked into manageable segments for processing.
+- Text is extracted from tables.
+- Documents are chunked into manageable segments for processing.

 ## 2. Vector Database